The Architecture of skowt.cc

 )

 It fetches one row past the limit as a has-more probe and trims it off.
-Name sorts run COLLATE NOCASE on both the comparison and the ORDER BY, which matters more than it reads: the library still carries slugs from an older wanderer.moe era, and under binary collation those lowercase legacy names sort after the entire uppercase alphabet, splitting the catalogue into two visible blocks.
+Name sorts run COLLATE NOCASE on both the comparison and the ORDER BY, which matters more than it reads: the library still carries slugs from the wanderer.moe era, and under binary collation those lowercase legacy names sort after the entire uppercase alphabet, splitting the catalogue into two visible blocks.

 Cursor#